xmtp/xmtp-js/README.md

 > **Important**
 > If you are building a production-grade app, be sure to use an architecture that includes a local cache backed by an XMTP SDK.

-To learn more, see [Use a local cache](https://xmtp.org/docs/tutorials/performance#use-a-local-cache).
+To learn more, see [Use local-first architecture](https://xmtp.org/docs/build/local-first).

 ### Create a client

-A client is created with `Client.create(wallet: Signer): Promise<Client>` that requires passing in a connected wallet that implements the [Signer](src/types/Signer.ts) interface.
+A client is created with `Client.create(wallet: Signer): Promise<Client>` that requires passing in a connected wallet that implements the [Signer](https://github.com/xmtp/xmtp-js/blob/main/src/types/Signer.ts) interface.
 The client will request a wallet signature in two cases:

 1. To sign the newly generated key bundle.
 This happens only the very first time when key bundle is not found in storage.
 2. To sign a random salt used to encrypt the key bundle in storage.
 This happens every time the client is started (including the very first time).

 > **Important**
 > The client connects to the XMTP `dev` environment by default.
-[Use `ClientOptions`](#configure-the-client) to change this and other parameters of the network connection.
+[Use `ClientOptions`](https://github.com/xmtp/xmtp-js/blob/main/README.md#configure-the-client) to change this and other parameters of the network connection.

 ```ts
 import { Client } from '@xmtp/xmtp-js'